-▪ Rated, AV Preeminent, Martindale-Hubbell in Litigation
+- Rated, AV Preeminent, Martindale-Hubbell in Litigation (Highest rating from peers)

-- Rated, AV Preeminent, Martindale-Hubbell in Insurance
+- Rated, AV Preeminent, Martindale-Hubbell in Insurance (Highest rating from peers)

 According to Martindale-Hubbell, AV Preeminent is the highest rating a lawyer can achieve and is a "testament to the fact that a lawyer's peers rank him or her at the highest level of professional excellence."
-The ratings are based upon performance in the areas of Legal Knowledge, Analytical Capabilities, Judgement, Communication Ability, Legal Experience, and General Ethical Standards.
+The ratings are based upon performance in the areas of Legal Knowledge, Analytical Capabilities, Judgment, Communication Ability, Legal Experience, and General Ethical Standards.

-According to Martindale-Hubbell, the AV Preeminent Judicial Award is the highest possible rating in both legal ability and ethical standards, reflecting the confidential opinions of the judiciary, and is a testament to the fact that judges rank him at the highest level of professional excellence.
+The AV Preeminent Judicial Award is the highest possible rating in both legal ability and ethical standards, reflecting the confidential opinions of the judiciary, and is a testament to the fact that judges rank him at the highest level of professional excellence.

 The Attorneys selected as Premier 100 Trial Attorneys have been recognized by the bench and bar as leading Trial Attorneys in the United States as found by the AATA.
 A Premier 100 Trial Attorney has satisfied stringent criteria and standards as established by the AATA Board of Directors.
 As noted by the AATA, Premier 100 Trial Attorneys are those attorneys with only exceptional legal credentials and a dedication to premier representation of their clients.
 There are over 1.2 million attorneys in the US and less than 1% are selected to receive the AATA Premier 100 designation.

-This is awarded by the American Registry for continuous professional recognition by trade groups, peers, and clients, an accomplishment realized by the top 100% of American Professionals.
+The America's Most Honored Professionals Award is awarded by the American Registry for continuous professional recognition by trade groups, peers, and clients, an accomplishment realized by the top 1% of American Professionals.